Todd Stepsis

 Todd Stepsis is an American college football coach.
 He is the head football coach at University of Northern Iowa, a position he has held since the 2025 season.
-Stepsis served as the head football coach at Drake University form 2019 to 2024.
+Stepsis served as the head football coach at Drake University from 2019 to 2024.

 Coaching career

 Following his career at Ashland University, Stepsis began his coaching career at Otterbein University in 1999.
 He then spent eight seasons at Capital University and six seasons as defensive coordinator at Saginaw Valley State University.
 He joined the staff at Drake in the same position for the 2014 season.
 Following five seasons in this role, Stepsis was promoted to head coach following the resignation of Rick Fox following the 2018 season.
 He was previously the defensive coordinator.

 After Drake’s very successful season and first-ever playoff appearance in 2023, Stepsis was awarded the Pioneer Football League Coach of the Year Award.

 Personal life

 A Shelby, Ohio native, Stepsis was a member of the football team and graduated from Ashland University.
 He majored in special education, and also got a master's degree in sports education in 1999.
 He and his wife, Angie, have two daughters, Addison and Avery.
 He is also father to a son, Zander, and daughter, Zoe.